IT Glossary / Core IT Infrastructure Terms

 A formal agreement defining response times, service scope, and availability targets.
 SLAs set expectations for helpdesk support and managed IT services so leaders know how disruptions will be handled.

-How MNI approaches it
+How MNI helps

 Next step